-Note on Assignments: The Daily Hassles Log requires a minimum of five days of logging, including two weekend days.
+Note on Assignments: The Gratitude Journal requires three days of logging and the Daily Hassles Log requires a minimum of five days of logging, including two weekend days.
 Please plan ahead.
 You may submit work early.
-However, we cannot guarantee
+However, we cannot guarantee that it will be graded early because priority will be given to work that's already been due.
+Our goal is to grade work within seven days for assignments.

-SPH AND UNIVERSITY POLICIES & RESOURCES
+SPH AND UNIVERSITY POLICIES AND RESOURCES